The Article that put Me -us- on Secretary of State Padilla’s Radar

 the often substantial rate hikes as a device to coerce consumer migration to the new– and now

-nonregulated – technology platform.
+nonregulated – technology platform.”

-Because here is what we now know about 5G: it is 3rd rate when compared to Cable TV and Fiber Optics.
+This is a direct hit on what I predicted in 2012 through this article.
+America, California specifically, has an opportunity to build a world-class telecommunication infrastructure.
+We need now to get past the attempts to derail this effort caused by the wireless industry’s shinny new nickel misdirection, 5G.Because here is what we now know about 5G: it is 3rd rate when compared to Cable TV and Fiber Optics.
 Also, because wireless is an unregulated industry the providers cannot be trusted to make the technology affordable.
 Price of service is why many of our households are in the digital divide today, it is simply not affordable – to which neither of the bills in the pipeline (SB 556 and AB 537) address; leaving those in the digital divide right where they are today.]